gidsey/lockdown_counter/README.md

 # Lockdown Counter

-A simple Python Script to list days in the UK Lockdown
+A simple Python Script to list days in the UK COVID-19 lockdown.

 ## Sample output